Welcome to today's edition of the Rush 24-7 podcast.

 Is it too early to gauge what kind of impact this will have?

-Other Democrats had won this.
+I thought the Democrats had won this.

-Well, I just I just saw in PMS NBC that the brilliant Charlie Cook has now made his prediction official, twenty seats will be picked up by the Democrats next Tuesday.
+Well, I just saw on PMS NBC that the brilliant Charlie Cook has now made his prediction official.

 They will win 20 seats in the House.

-Uh so they're in a frenzy on these two stories and what impact they'll have.
+So they're in a frenzy on these two stories and what impact they'll have.

-Why do they need late breaking stories?
+Why do they need late-breaking stories?

 The election was in the bag.

-A bunch of people started pouring over them, and the Democrats and the left started doubting their authenticity right off the bat.
+And the Democrats and the left started doubting their authenticity right off the bat.

-They said these don't mean anything, and how can we trust the translation, they said.
+And how can we trust the translation, they said.

 Now they put it up there as gospel.

-I guess everybody has their lens that they see things through, and there is so much any reason on the left.
+I guess everybody has their lens that they see things through.

-There's not even there's not even any logic.
+There's not even any logic.

 It's just pure raw emotional hatred.

-And of course, Friday is the first day of the weekend, and many people get out there and party on the weekend, uh, do things in the weekend that they don't do during the week because of time constraints.
+And many people get out there and party on the weekend, do things in the weekend that they don't do during the week because of time constraints.

-And many of you like to go out to dinner on the weekends.
+And many of you like to go out to dinner on the weekends, leave the house, go out to dinner.

-Uh there's a There's a story from Reuters Health that might interest all of you.
+There's a story from Reuters Health that might interest all of you.

 Women tend to eat more calories and more fat when dining out, regardless of what their usual eating habits are, according to new research.

-The study, which included both binge eaters and dieters, found that both groups of women, the bingers and the dieters, ate out frequently, and they downed between 200 and 300 extra calories a day in the process of dining out.
+The study, which included both binge eaters and dieters, found that both groups of women, the bingers and the dieters, ate out frequently and they downed between 200 and 300 extra calories a day in the process of dining out.

 Moreover, women who were prone to binge eating problems often overindulged when eating out.

-One third of their binging episodes over the two-week study occurred in a restaurant, according to findings published in the Western Journal of Nursing Research.
+One-third of their binging episodes over the two-week study occurred in a restaurant, according to findings published in the Western Journal of Nursing Research.

-Restaurants may present a high risk environment for bingers and dieters, contributing to loss of control and excess consumption.
+Restaurants may present a high-risk environment for bingers and dieters, contributing to loss of control and excess consumption.

 So guys, you now can do something for your women.